kupl/Graphick/README.md

 If your current directory is "Ctx_Sensitivity", <analysis> can be one of the following analyses:

 ```
-graphick, scaler, zipper, data, 2objh, insens.
+graphick, scaler, zipper, data, 2objh, insens, s2objh, graphick_sobj.
 ```
-The above command will reproduce Table 1 and 2.
+The above command will reproduce Table 1, 2, or 6.
 If you are in "Heap_Abstraciton",  <analysis> can be:
 ```
 graphick, mahjong, allos_based, type_based.
 ```